Being Member-Centric: What Does It Mean in 2025?

 - Make it easy for new members to join your association: once they land on your website, put a clear CTA in front of them, with straightforward copy.
 This is the first thing they will notice and the most important one.
 Plus, your membership structure should consist of a clutter-free form.
 As an example, here is how a membership flow is built with the AC MemberSmart solution – a Salesforce native app:

-- Put a premium on a member-centric onboarding: do not forget to thank newcomers for coming on board.
+- Put a premium on a member-focused onboarding: do not forget to thank newcomers for coming on board.
 Send them a thank you letter, provide them with a quick list of expectations they get with your association, and guide them through membership benefits.
 This is the perfect chance to invite members to your online community or any other themed forum.

 - Encourage members to submit their honest ideas: members’ feedback can tell you a lot.
 Your audience is the source for improvement so make it count.
 Constantly solicit and act on the feedback they provide you with – this will help you shape a culture of continuous feedback.
 If you have trouble collecting and managing member feedback, consider AC Ideas Ultimate as a great tool for that.
 Our LEX-native solution helps you gather, manage, and prioritize ideas flooding your organization.